BattleDash/DashDynamicDaemon/README.md

 ## Purpose

-This system was originally created to host automatically scalable Minigame and Lobby servers for the [Enlighten](https://enlightenmc.net) Minecaft Network.
+This system was originally created to host automatically scalable Minigame and Lobby servers for the [Enlighten](https://enlightenmc.net) Minecraft Network.
 It relies on certain proprietary Network Control systems and a plugin that connects to the daemon's socket, so if you want to actually use this you will need to recreate those yourself.

 I'm putting a modified version of this on GitHub as an example of my recent work, but you are completely free to use this yourself as well.